Couture leads San Jose Sharks past Washington Capitals 4-2

 SAN JOSE, Calif.
+(AP) -- Logan Couture scored twice, Brent Burns recorded three assists and all anyone wanted to talk about was the new guy in the lineup.

-(AP) -- Logan Couture scored two power-play goals, and the San Jose Sharks beat the Washington Capitals 4-2 on Thursday night in a matchup of division leaders.
+Jannik Hansen got an assist in his first game since joining San Jose, helping the Sharks beat the Washington Capitals 4-2 on Thursday night in a matchup of division leaders.

 Joe Thornton and Joe Pavelski also scored for the Sharks, who have won five of their last six games.

-Jannik Hansen, acquired in a Feb.
-28 trade with Vancouver, appeared in his first game with the Sharks and recorded the first assist on Thornton's goal.
+San Jose acquired Hansen in a Feb.
+28 trade with Vancouver.
+He has six goals and eight assists in 29 games this season.

+''It felt like we were playing with him for a long time, it really did,'' Pavelski said. ''He just went, and just went hard.
+Made a lot of plays.
+His speed, playing on the inside, allowed us to keep a few pucks alive.''

+''Usually your first game you're probably going to have so much jitters, and he probably hadn't skated for so long, too,'' Thornton said. ''It's nice to get him on the scoresheet early.
+His penalty killing tonight was huge.
+He had a great game.''

-Daniel Winnick and Brett Connolly scored for the Capitals, who lost their second straight since winning five of six.
+Daniel Winnick and Brett Connolly scored for the NHL-leading Capitals, who lost their second straight since winning five of six.

+''We haven't lost two in a row for a while and it does seem a little awkward,'' Capitals coach Barry Trotz said. ''But this group is great and we'll see how they respond in L.A.''

 Martin Jones had 25 saves and improved to 31-16-6.
 Braden Holtby stopped 20 shots for Washington, dropping to 34-10-5.